Muv-Luv Project Mikhail Action Game Annouced for PC, Mobile, Won’t Use Gacha but a Subscription System

 Project Mikhail will launch in late 2020 or early 2021.
 Muv Luv Unlimited The Day After episode 4 should release in 2020.

-Project Mikhail will be launching for mobile and PC either in late 2020 or in early 2021, according to its Director Jun Kumano.
+Project Mikhail will be launching for mobile and PC either in late 2020 or in early 2021, according to its Director Hitoshi Kumano.
 And it’ll be in English too.

 Project Mikhail lets you freely customize your TSF between each mission, and each mission is separated by dialogue scenes similar to the ones seen in the visual novels Muv Luv games.